 Make recycling a reflex and join our mission to make new plastic a thing of the past.

 are 100% recyclable.

-Our bottles are made from glass, polyethylene terephthalate (PET).
+Our bottles are made from recycled plastic (rPET), glass and polyethylene terephthalate (PET).
 PET is a recycled material approved for bottled water by the Canadian Bottled Water Association. rPET means that the plastic has been recycled and is 100% recyclable.

-Our 355 ml and 750 ml spring water bottles are made of glass that is also 100% recyclable.
-Glass can be reused indefinitely without compromising quality or purity.
+Our 355 ml and 750 ml glass bottles are also 100% recyclable.